Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-If Uploading authority is assigned to a particular User then the Current User's User ID (retrieved with the function CurrentUser()) also can be checked with the UserName Field Value before enabling the Command Button cmdUpload.
+If the uploading authorisation is assigned to a particular User, then the Current User's User ID (retrieved with the function CurrentUser()) can also be checked with the UserName Field Value before enabling the Command Button cmdUpload.

 Share: